vivopesaa/bootstrap/site/content/docs/4.3/forms/validation.md

 ## Server side

 We recommend using client-side validation, but in case you require server-side validation, you can indicate invalid and valid form fields with `.is-invalid` and `.is-valid`.
-Note that `.invalid-feedback` is also supported with these classes.

 {{< example >}}
 <form>